Crump-Lab/Functional-Assessment-of-Cancer-Therapy---General/README.md

 # Crump Lab FACT-E

 ## Overview
 This repository serves as a template of FACT-E scoring for ESO (esophageal) projects under the academic research lab at McGill University.
-It includes physical well-being, social/family well-being, emotional well-being, functional well-being, and additional concerns.
+It includes physical well-being, social/family well-being, emotional well-being, functional well-being, and esophagus cancer subscale.

 ## Project Description
 We publish the protocol on [protocols.io](https://www.protocols.io/workspaces/crump-lab).
 The data will be stored on [Dataverse](https://borealisdata.ca/dataverse/crump_lab).